 The FCC chose not to fine The Today Show for this transgression, although NBC did introduce a TV transmission delay function to dissuade any other would-be exhibitionists.

-Suzi Greenberg's infamy was short lived, but she did do a follow-up piece on The Today Show for Extra in which she discussed her payment and 15 minutes of fame.
-The shock jocks Opie and Anthony were later fired for another, unrelated FCC sexual transgression which happened, ironically, at St. Patrick's Cathedral, barely 500 feet from The Today Show studio and the bare breast episode.
+Suzi Greenberg's infamy was short lived, but she did do a follow-up piece on The Today Show for Extra in which she discussed her payment and her 15 minutes of fame.
+The shock jocks Opie and Anthony were later fired for another, unrelated FCC sexual transgression which happened, ironically, at St. Patrick's Cathedral, barely 500 feet from The Today Show studio and the bare breasted incident.

 Today Show Audience The Today Show doesn't have a traditional Seated studio audience, but if you want to get up close and personal, get seen on TV, and maybe even talk to the stars during a broadcast, we have tips and info on how to best do this in our TV Show Tickets Guide or you can read the Today Show Tickets Page.